 hear/here

-I wanted to sit here so I could hear the singer performing without any distractions.
+I wanted to sit here to hear the singer performing without any distractions.

 hour/our